Aurelian-Shuttleworth/agent-ear/docs/how-to-guides/how-to-add-agent-ear-to-nix-flake.md

 # How to Add agent-ear to Your Nix Flake

-> **Goal**: Add agent-ear as a dependency in a downstream Nix project using one of three consumption patterns.
+This how-to guide will show you how to add agent-ear as a dependency in a downstream Nix project using one of three consumption patterns.

 ## Prerequisites